 - ½ cup butter melted or see notes.

-- 8 oz cream cheese frosting
+- 8 ounces cream cheese frosting

 - 1 teaspoon Cinnamon-sugar blend (optional)